PROBLEMS WITH ELECTROMAGNETIC FIELDS

 Now think of how close and for how long people sit at computers.)

-Like televisions and computers, fluorescent lights contain a small
+Like televisions and computers, tube-style fluorescent lights

-cathode ray gun at one end that activates the gases inside the
+contain a small cathode ray gun (CRT) at one end that activates

-tube to create the light.
-Again, it is the biological irritation
+the gases inside the tube to create the light.
+Again, it is the

-from this CRT and the transformer that is the problem.
-Dr. John
+biological irritation from this CRT and the transformer that is

-Ott, in his pioneering book Health & Light, documented these
+the problem.
+Dr. John Ott, in his pioneering book Health &

-effects as well as the problems associated with the color of the
+Light, documented these effects as well as the problems associated

 Electric Blankets: